 The warden at each facility has the final approval or disapproval authority for each visitation request.
 (See the Statewide Facility Directory for contact information).

-Anyone violating this statue is subject to arrest and may be charged with a third degree felony.
+Anyone violating this Statute is subject to arrest and may be charged with a third degree felony.